Last Updated on December 12, 2020

 - Snacks/ Food: It is important to always have some sort of food in your car.
 Preferably on the floor on the passenger seat side as I did.
 I used that section for my food.
 It was easy when I got hungry, I could just reach over and grab a banana to eat when I needed it.
 It’s crucial to always have at least some stuff ready to eat anytime you may need it.
 Not eating can cause many problems.
 There were many times after work I was extremely hungry and was leaving work and had a piece of fruit I reached for and ate right from my car.

-- Jumper Cables: Sometimes for a couple different reasons, I found that my car battery died and I needed a jump.
+- Jumper Cables: Sometimes for a couple of different reasons, I found that my car battery died and I needed a jump.
 Most likely because I left the lights on or I charged my electronics too long without driving.
 It was a pain standing in front of a store asking people if they had jumper cables.
 I eventually got some jumper cables so when my car battery died, all I had to do was ask anyone who had a car around me if they could give me a jump rather than also having to ask them if they had jumper cables too.

 - Vitamin C: Living in your car is not a normal thing obviously.
 There is more wear and tear and hardship than if you had a place to live.
 So it’s important to keep your immune system up.
 Vitamin C boosts the immune system.
 Anything you can consume with a lot of Vitamin C is great.
 Oranges or any drinks that have vitamin C in them are great.
 You cannot afford to get sick in your car when you already have enough other things to worry about.

-- Spare Keys Container: Having spare keys around are very important while sleeping in your car.
+- Spare Keys Container: Having spare keys around is very important while sleeping in your car.
 You never know when you may need them.
 I kept a spare key for my car always in my wallet.
 Also, I went to an automotive store and got 2 containers for about $10 that store keys and have a magnetic cylinder on the back so you can connect it to any metal at the bottom of your car for when you lose or lock your keys in your car.
 Make sure to put it where no one can see it.
 Make sure no one knows it is there.
 Only you.